-It is 'recommended' that tourists should visit Belavadi on a trip of Halebid, if time permits.
+It is recommended that tourists visit Belavadi on a trip of Halebid, if time permits.
 This national heritage site is known for its picturesque location, including the lush greenery and tall trees that surround it.
 Located on the Javagal-Chikmagalur route, this village holds utmost importance in the annals of history.
-Presently, Old Belavadi lies empty while most of the residents of the village have set up base in New Belavadi.
+Presently, Old Belavadi lies empty while most of the residents of the village have set-up base in New Belavadi.

 This small village is home to Sri Veeranarayana Temple that displays Hoysala architecture style.
-The temple is considered as a trikuta, which literally means three towers, and houses three beautiful statues, Sri Veeranarayana, Sri Venugopala and Sri Yoganarasimha facing east, north and south, respectively.
-The village of Belavadi is also known for the legend of Belavadi Mallamma, a warrior-queen who resisted Maratha king Shivaji in the 17th century.
+The temple is considered as a trikuta, which literally means “three towers” and houses three beautiful statues, Sri Veeranarayana, Sri Venugopala and Sri Yoganarasimha, facing east, north and south respectively.
+The village of Belavadi is also known for the legend of Belawadi Mallamma, a warrior-queen who resisted Maratha king Shivaji in the 17th century.